Storm Reference - Introduction¶

 Storm has several notable features in the way it interacts with and operates on data.
 Understanding these features is important to using Storm in general, and essential to using more advanced Storm operations effectively.

 As noted above, users commonly interact with data (nodes) in a Cortex using operations such as lift, filter, and pivot.
 Storm allows multiple operations to be chained together to form increasingly complex queries.
-When Storm operations are concatenated in this manner, they are processed in order from left to right with each operation (lift, filter, or pivot) acting on the current result set (e.g., the output of the previous operation).
+When Storm operations are concatenated in this manner, they are processed in order from left to right with each operation (lift, filter, or pivot) acting on the output of the previous operation.

-From an analysis standpoint, this means that Storm syntax can parallel an analyst’s natural thought process: “show me X data…that’s interesting, take a subset of X data and show me the Y data that relates to X…hm, now take the results from Y and show me any relationship to Z data…” and so on.
+From an analysis standpoint, this means that Storm syntax can parallel an analyst’s natural thought process, as you perform one Storm operation, and then consider the “next step” you want to take in your analysis: “show me X data…that’s interesting, take a subset of X data and show me the Y data that relates to X…hm, now take the results from Y and show me any relationship to Z data…” and so on.

 From a practical standpoint, it means that order matters when constructing a Storm query.
 A lengthy Storm query is not evaluated as a whole.
 Instead, Synapse parses each component of the query in order, evaluating each component individually.